 The University will make all reasonable efforts to ensure roster arrangements are filled on a voluntary basis.
-Where the University proposes to change the regular roster or ordinary hours of work of staff members (excluding staff members who have irregular, sporadic or unpredictable working hours), it will consult with the affected staff member.
-For the purposes of this clause, consultation means:
+Where the University proposes to change the regular roster or ordinary hours of work of staff members, it will consult with the affected staff member.
+For the purposes of this clause, Consultation means: